 Cloudaware APIs for Adding Cloud Accounts

-Get OAuth token
+Get an OAuth token

-1. Log in to your Cloudaware account → Admin.
+1. Log in to Cloudaware → Admin.

 3. Click Copy To Clipboard to copy and save the token.